Mully7773/Bankist-App/README.md

 ## Description

 This is a mock-bank application I built with the help of Jonas Schmedtmann's JavaScript course.
 All rights belong to Jonas Schmedtmann.
 This project helped strengthen my DOM manipulation and vanilla JavaScript skills.
+For the sake of learning and reviewing, I've left many comments throughout the code.

 <br>